-About this, Freire (1996) adds:
+In this regard, Freire (1996) adds:

-If, in fact, the dream that animates us is democratic and supportive, it is not talking to others, from top to bottom, above all, as if we were the bearers of the truth to be transmitted to others, that we learn to listen, but it is by listening that we learned to hurt with them.
-Only those who listen patiently and critically to the other, talk to him (1996, p.
-43).18
+If, in fact, the dream that animates us is democratic and supportive, it is not speaking to others, from top to bottom, above all, as if we were the bearers of the truth to be transmitted to others, that we have learned to listen, but it is by listening that We learned to hurt with them.
+Only those who listen patiently and critically to the other talk to him (1996, p.
+43).

-For Paulo Freire, student listening is a necessary learning for teaching and, although we do not have a predominantly school trajectory guided by this approach "[...] it is not difficult to understand how there are so many qualities that legitimate listening demands from its subject.
+For Paulo Freire, listening to the student is a necessary learning for teaching and, although we do not have a school trajectory predominantly guided by this approach "[...] it is not difficult to understand how there are so many qualities that legitimate listening demands from its subject.
 Qualities that are constituted in the democratic practice of listening" (1996, p.
 45).

 Listening to our students and making room for them to listen is first and foremost an important part of an exercise that tends to provoke learning about democracy through processes that in themselves can be democratic.
 However, in everyday life, we have noticed the predominance of the imposition of one way of thinking over another in which, regardless of the defended point of view, there is no interest in listening to anyone who thinks or speaks in a way other than mine (FREIRE, 1996).
-The problem is that maintaining this stance feeds oppression, silences voices, strengthens social inequalities and injustices, and endangers the construction of a democratic society - and school - project.
-Thus, such an expensive and relevant topic for any society in our country has been suppressed by conservative rhetoric that
+The problem is that maintaining this stance feeds oppression, silences voices, strengthens social inequalities and injustices, and endangers the construction of a society - and school - project that is intended to be democratic.
+Thus, such an expensive and relevant topic for any society in our country has been suppressed by conservative rhetoric that pode falar e ser ouvido.
+Se ele se sente ouvido, ele vai ficar mais predisposto a ouvir também (PROFESSOR RICHARD).

-[...] has sought to spread fear and insecurity through moralizing discourses, as a way to open the way for political conservatism, to explore the possibilities of social and democratic advancement built in the last fifteen years in Brazil (MACIEL; JAEHN; VASCONCELLOS 2018, p.
-1505).19
+[...] has sought to spread fear and insecurity through moralizing discourses, as a way to open the way for political conservatism, to explore the possibilities of social and democratic advancement built in the last fifteen years in Brazil